New announcement. Learn more

 Venue: Dockside Private Room, Queens Wharf, Wellington, New Zealand

-Opening Remarks: Prof Dr Anita
+8.35am: Welcome and Opening Remarks: Prof Dr Anita Abbott

-PART I: Strategic Forum Discussion for Ministers of Defence
+PART I: Strategic Forum Discussion for Ministers of Defence (virtual)

 • How must national defense doctrines evolve in an era where gray-zone operations, disinformation, and proxy warfare increasingly precede traditional conflict?